 Another thing to consider is the third-party certifications these beds often have.
 Certifications such as CertiPUR-US® and OEKO-TEK test mattresses to ensure they’re safe from harmful chemicals such as ozone depleters, formaldehyde, mercury, lead, phthalates, PBDEs, and low in volatile organic compounds (VOCs).
 Choosing a memory foam mattress with one of these certifications should mean peaceful, allergy-free sleep.

-Every sleeper is different and they prefer different sleeping positions, so in the mattress segment there is no “one-size-fits-all” solution.
-However, there are various types of memory foam mattresses available to suit different sleep needs.
+There are various types of memory foam mattresses available to suit different people.
 We suggest reading the product specifications and understanding what goes into making your mattress to choose the best mattress for your needs.